ivancuric/css-selector-performance/Optimizing CSS.md

 Browsers read CSS from right to left.
 The rightmost selector in a compound selector is know as the key selector.
 So for instance in `#id .class > ul a`, the key selector is `a`.
 The browser first matches all key selectors --- in this case it finds all elements on the page that match te `a` selector.
 It then finds all `ul` elements on the page and filters the `a`s to contain only those elements that are descendants of `ul`s, and so on until it reaches the leftmost selector.
 So here’s the first tip: the shorter the selector the better, and make sure that if possible, you keep the key selector a class or ID.

 Ben Frain created [a series of tests](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/) to measure selector performance back in 2014.
-The test consisted of an enormous DOM consisting of 1000 identical elements, and measuring the speed it took to parse various selectors, ranging from IDs to some seriously convoluted and long compound selectors.
+The test consisted of an enormous DOM consisting of 1000 identical elements, and measuring the speed it took to parse various selectors, ranging from IDs to some seriously complicated and long compound selectors.
 What he found was that the delta between the slowest and fastest selector was ~15ms.

 However, that was back in 2014.
 Things have changed a lot since then, and memorizing rules is all but useless in the ever-changing browser landscape.
 Always remember to do your own tests, especially when performance is concerned.

-I went to do my own tests, and for that I used Paul Lewis' test mentioned Paul Irish's comment.
+I went to do my own tests, and for that I used Paul Lewis' test mentioned Paul Irish's comment expressing concern on the convoluted "quantity selectors".

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NDA3MDUwOV19
+eyJoaXN0b3J5IjpbNjU5NjY0MTM5XX0=
 -->